Darlinghurst: Schools

 Darlinghurst Public School, located on the corner of Liverpool Street and Womerah Avenue, was opened in 1884.
 It teaches both boys and girl students from Kindergarten to Year 6 grade.
-Sydney Grammar School is located on College Street, across the road from Hyde Park.
-This school is a boys-only private school which opened in 1857.
+Sydney Grammar School is located on College Street, across the road from Hyde Park and is a boys-only private school which opened in 1857.

 The Sydney Church of England Girls' Grammar School (now called SCEGGS Darlinghurst) was founded in 1895 in Victoria Street, Darlinghurst.
 It moved to its current site in Forbes Street, in 1901.
 The former Marist Brothers High School at 280–296 Liverpool Street is now an apartment complex named Alexandra.
 The school occupied this site from 1911 until 1968 when it moved to Marist College Canberra.

-The National Art School of Australia, a specialist Art school in collaboration with Sydney TAFE, dates back to 1859.
+The National Art School of Australia is a specialist art school that started in collaboration with Sydney TAFE which dates back to 1859.
+It is now an independent tertiary education provider allowing students to take courses in Fine Art as well offering short courses to the public.
+It is located on the former site of the Darlinghurst Gaol and has a gallery which runs art exhibitions throughout the year showing work from students as well as artists from around the world.

 The University of Notre Dame's School of Medicine and the School of Nursing are located in the historic parish buildings associated with the Sacred Heart Parish in Darlinghurst.
 The complex includes facilities for use by medical and nursing students such as simulated wards, practise wet laboratories and clinical skills laboratories in addition to simulated consulting rooms.

+Early learning

+Early learning providers in Darlinghust include: